 Hollywood Walk of Fame

-After a few blocks of star gazing, stop at the shopping center in front of Orange Ave.
-If you walk a couple of flights of stairs and look north, you’ll see the Hollywood sign blinking in the distance on the Hollywood mountains.
+After a few blocks of stargazing, stop at the shopping center in front of Orange Ave.
+If you walk a couple of flights of stairs and look north, you’ll see the Hollywood sign blinking in the distance on the Hollywood mountains, a highlight on your LA itinerary.

 TCL Chinese Theatre IMAX